Table of Contents

 Rosemary can be administered in the form of infusion, decoction, tinctures, powder, liquid or dry extract.

-- The daily dosage for oral use is 4–6 g of herb.
+- The daily dosage for oral use is 4–6 g of the herb.

 - Infusion can be prepared by soaking 2–4 g in 150 ml water three times daily.